shobrook/communities/README.md

 communities = hierarchical_clustering(adj_matrix, metric="euclidean", linkage="complete")
 ```

-#### `spectral_clustering(adj_matrix : numpy.ndarray, n : int) -> list`
+#### `spectral_clustering(adj_matrix : numpy.ndarray, k : int) -> list`

 Implementation of a spectral clustering algorithm.
 This type of algorithm assumes the eigenvalues of the adjacency matrix hold information about community structure.

-the following steps:
+Here's how it works:

 1. Compute the Laplacian matrix, _L = D - A_, where _A_ is the adjacency matrix and _D_ is the diagonal matrix
-2. Compute the _n_ smallest eigenvectors of _L_
+2. Compute the _k_ smallest eigenvectors of _L_, skipping the first eigenvector
 3. Create a matrix _V_ containing eigenvectors _v<sub>1</sub>_, _v<sub>2</sub>_, ... _v<sub>n</sub>_ as columns
-4. Cluster the rows in _V_ using k-means into _n_ communities
+4. Cluster the rows in _V_ using k-means into _k_ communities

 This algorithm is NP-hard.

 **Parameters:**

 - `adj_matrix` _(numpy.ndarray)_: Adjacency matrix representation of your graph
-- `n` _(int)_: Number of communities to cluster nodes into
+- `k` _(int)_: Number of communities to cluster nodes into

 **Example Usage:**